Blog

 thumbnail_Sarah Weiss headshot

 It’s no secret that caregiving is a full-time job.
 Family caregivers need breaks from time to time, which is where the Washtenaw Support Network for Caregivers comes in.
-The Washtenaw Support Network for Caregivers is a brand-new initiative from Silver Club Memory Programs, Catholic Social Services of Washtenaw County, Jewish Family Services of Washtenaw County, and Exhale, the Family Caregiver Initiative.
+The Washtenaw Support Network for Caregivers is a brand-new initiative from Silver Club Memory Programs, Catholic Charities Washtenaw County, Jewish Family Services of Washtenaw County, and Exhale, the Family Caregiver Initiative.
 Today on the blog we’re going to speak with Sarah Weiss, Coordinator for the Washtenaw Support Network for Caregivers.
 Sarah will discuss more about the initiative and how to get involved.

 Senior Resource Connect: If you had to give an “elevator speech” about what your organization does, how would you describe it?